jkunimune/kodi-analysis/readme.md

      skipping the actual reconstruction algorithm.
    - The `--proton` flag tell it that you’re analyzing charged particles that don’t follow a knock-on deuteron spectrum.
      This is important so that it doesn’t try to group the signal into < 6 MeV and > 9 MeV parts by their diameters.
+   - The `--MCMC` flag tells it to do uncertainty quantification.
+It will take a lot longer and generate a few extra plots.
+     If you're running on a machine with GPUs, I recommend trying it with the `--GPU` option as well, which might make it faster.
 5. The only input you need to provide once it starts running is the data region (and that’s only if you use `--show`).
    When it asks you to "select" a "region", simply click on the plot to draw a polygon enclosing the good signal region, and ideally excluding any scratches or fiducials.